jorgequintanilha/shieldmate/README.md

 <h3>Rearranging panels:</h3>Also not a priority.
 Looking for a drag-and-drop solution that doesn't require jQuery, but this might be pushed to the upcoming framework transition.

-<h3>Different table designs for 3, 4 and 5 players:</h3> Want to, but it'll require a LOT of rework in some stuff I did back then due to lack of oversight.
+<h3>Different table designs for 3, 4 and 5 players:</h3> Want to do it, but it'll require a LOT of rework in some stuff I did back then due to lack of oversight.
 This is a good incentive because it'll improve code quality.

 <h3>Rearranging auxiliar counters:</h3> Also not a priority, but it'd be a very interesting design challenge.
 I'll look up some better way to hide and display stuff than to use invisibility via css.
+This would need the counters to be rendered dynamically, which is cool but might impact performance a bit.

 <h3>Commander damage to self and / or from partners:</h3> The extra columns are doing a fine job for now.
 I will make it clearer in the tutorial.
 The main problem with this is purely aesthetic though.